 Hi, I’m Marilyn.
-My family and I live in Northern Alberta, where the winters are cold and the growing season short.
-We live on a small sheep and grain farm, with our five children.
-In the summer you’ll find us taking on too many projects, and enjoying the weather.
+My family and I live in Northern Alberta, where the winters are cold and the growing season is short.
+We live on a small 10-acre homestead, with our five children.
+In the summer you’ll find us taking on too many projects, picking strawberries, and enjoying the weather.

 My husband and I both come from a long line of farmers.
 Some of our ancestors were grain farmers, while others raised farm animals.
 Growing up my family had a lot of horses and cattle.

 My husband’s family grew grain for many years.
 Every year a large garden was planted.